micronucleus/micronucleus/Readme.txt

 Compiling
 =========

-Micronucleus can be configured to support all devices of the ATtiny series, with the exception of the reduced core ATtiny 4/5/9/10/20/40.
+Micronucleus can be configured to support all devices of the 'classic' ATtiny series, with the exception of the reduced core ATtiny 4/5/9/10/20/40.

 To allow maximum flexibility, micronucleus supports a configuration system.
 To compile micronucleus with a specific configuration, please invoke the AVR-GCC tool-chain with:

     make CONFIG=<config_name>

+The makefile makes use of the gnu binutils and some unix commands such as 'mv' and 'rm'.
+If you are using Windows, make sure you have proper binaries installed.
+For example by using the 'Atmel Studio command prompt' or msys/mingw32.

 Currently, the following configurations are included and tested.
 Please check the subfolders /firmware/configurations/ for details.
-Hex files can be found in /releases.

 t84_default     -   ATtiny84A default configuration     -   1522 bytes
 t841_default    -   ATtiny841 default configuration     -   1574 bytes